 Again, this felt frustrating.
-All that time and money, and he will eat ONE veggie??
-But we decided to go for it, because we were afraid it would be too late if we didn’t get our son the help he needs.
+All that time and money, and he will eat just ONE veggie??
+But we decided to go for it, because we were afraid it would be too late if we didn't get our son the help he needs now.

 Pediatric Feeding Therapy Techniques

 Our therapist was very transparent about what she did at every session and what feeding therapy techniques she used.
 She did ask us to leave most times so she could work with our son one on one.
 This was a good approach because our son is definitely on his best behavior if we are not there to act out to.
-He actually listens and does as he’s told instead of skipping around like a baby goat like he does around mom and dad.
+He actually listens and does as he's told instead of skipping around like a baby goat like he does when mom and dad are around.

 The therapist always says "if it feels good in his hands, it will feel good in his mouth."
 We learned the importance of sensory play from Mealtime Works, but our son refused to participate in most sticky and wet sensory activities at home with us, so we were glad he was able to do do this with the therapist.
 It felt frustrating to have to pay someone so our son can finger paint, but that's what we had to do.

-She also sometimes sang and made silly sounds and cheered my son on really loudly and enthusiastically when he tried some foods.
+She also sometimes sang and made silly sounds and cheered my son on really loudly and enthusiastically when he tried new foods.
 It made my son giggle and it worked.

-But what’s even MORE AMAZING is that he suddenly became more open to trying new foods at home.
-He was willing to touch slimy food such as oily salmon.
-He started eating pizza again.
+But what's even MORE AMAZING is that our son suddenly became more open to trying new foods at home.
+He was willing to touch slimy foods, such as oily salmon.
+He started eating pizza.
 He ate saucy pasta.
 He tried most vegetables we offered.
 He still spit most of the vegetables out, but even trying a vegetable is progress when it comes to picky eater toddlers.